Skip to main content

 • Pellet Therapy ∞ Long-acting testosterone pellets can be implanted subcutaneously, providing a steady release of the hormone over several months.
 Anastrozole may be co-administered when appropriate to manage estrogen conversion, particularly in women who are more sensitive to estrogenic effects.

-The long-term safety of in women is supported by growing evidence, particularly for improving sexual function and bone density.
+The long-term safety of testosterone optimization in women is supported by growing evidence, particularly for improving sexual function and bone density.
 Close monitoring of hormone levels and symptom response is vital to ensure therapeutic efficacy and minimize potential adverse effects.

 Post-TRT and Fertility Protocols for Men